AgilionApps/all-things-agilion/README.md

 *Expenses*

-1. The leaner Agilion operates, then more available cash bonuses for employees
+1. We run lean on purpose, but we'll ensure you have what you need to be successful.
 2. Partners must approve all company expenses.
-3. In general Agilion pays for team meals, office, key vendors and subscriptions, marketing and sales operations, and allocated owner expenses.
+3. In general Agilion pays for team meals, office, key vendors and subscriptions, marketing and sales operations.

 #### 10. Sales

 Agilion sales process

-1. A request comes in.
+1. Request comes in.
-2. Schedule a 15-minute phone call and pre-qualify.
+2. Schedule 15-minute phone call and pre-qualify.
 3. If qualified send quote, else refer to someone better suited to help.
-4. Invest no more then two hours discussing or meeting with qualified prospect between the quote to close sales cycle.
+4. Invest no more then two hours discussing or meeting with qualified prospect between a quote and close of sales cycle.
 If prospect doesn't decide to accept/reject LeanVision quote after two hours of interactions, then they're likely not the best type of customer fit for Agilion.
 We want customers who make decisions.
 5. Upon acceptance of a LeanVision quote, schedule workshop and prepare agreements and new customer orientation.

 #### 11. Tech Stack Fundamentals